Encrypted PIN Transfer

 There are two ways to supply the signing method in the header:

-7.1 For Encrypted Transfer (Encrypted-Signing-Method
+7.1 For Encrypted Transfer (Encrypted-Signing-Method)

-indicates that the signing method and the request body are encrypted.
+Encrypted-Signing-Method)You need to send the JSON base64 encoded body in the Encrypted-Signing-Method header from the previous step.
+The Encrypted-Signing-Method indicates that the signing method and the request body are encrypted.

-7.2 For non-encrypted Transfer (Signing-Method
+7.2 For non-encrypted Transfer (Signing-Method)

-header can be passed as usual for non-encrypted transfers.
+Signing-Method)The Signing-Method header can be passed as usual for non-encrypted transfers.

 Parameter | Param Type | Value | Description | Example Value |